nickrusso42518/fiftypieces/manuscript/section2.md

 Pursuing more opportunities increases your transaction costs, but common sense still applies.
 The biggest threat to controlling both of these costs is "yesmanship", a topic for another day.

 ## 30 Nov - Young Money
+Ten years ago, I shared an apartment with two other US Marine officers as we attended a training course.
+I became close friends with one of them during our 6 months together, but like many military relationships, we grew apart when the course ended.
+Notwithstanding a brief reunion in Afghanistan, I hadn't seen this friend since the apartment days.
+That recently changed.

+We shared a meal and spent three hours just telling stories and catching up.
+I knew that he stayed in the military but was surprised to learn that he recently left active duty.
+He became fed up with the mediocrity and lack of advancement opportunities.
+"Time in grade" is valued much higher than excellent performance and innovation.
+He was seeking a better life for himself and his young family.
+No matter how good you are in the military, you'll get promoted within a year or so of your peer group.

+I was delighted to hear that he possessed an entrepreneurial spirit and was becoming a real estate investor in both the mortgage lending and rental property businesses.
+Naturally, I was inclined to share stories about my own endeavors, including success as a technical trainer and published author.
+Needless to say, it was an incredible evening and I think we both learned to respect one another in a new light.

+I'm not writing this blog because I had fun with a longtime friend.
+I wanted to comment on what I think is a larger trend around today's younger generations.
+There is a growing dissatisfaction around retaining a safe and secure job with a large company.
+This isn't necessarily because the jobs are terrible; my current full-time position is excellent, and I have no complaints.
+I just don't see myself doing it until I'm 60 years old.

+Some of this could be due to a long-time boom economy where, as Gary Vaynerchuk notes, "anyone is able to make it in business today".
+I think a larger part is that many Americans are learning about investing at younger ages.
+We are learning that trading time for money over a 40 year career isn't the only path to success in life.
+Expensive college degrees may not be, either.
+Value delivery is a leading indicator for wealth creation, and I've enjoyed spending more time with like-minded individuals who are constantly looking for new opportunities.

 ## 20 Jul - American Colleges
 Let's not waste time today.
 The cost of higher education in the United States is becoming oppressively expensive without a commensurate increase in quality, modernity, or relevance.